to-mmy/you-tify/README.md

 ## What we each learned

 Dylan: I learned how to really deep dive into documentation of Web APIs, utilizing the basics of Git, and using VS code.
-Additonally, I've never developed an intense project and learned something this new in such a short amount of time.
+PyCharm automatically initializes virtual environments for you, so learning how to create a virtual environment in VS code was amazing.
+Additionally, I've never developed an intense project and learned something this new in such a short amount of time.

-Jennifer: I learned about Spotipy, Spotify data documentation, nested dictionaries, git commands, the 're' module, and front/back-end development.
+Jennifer: I learned about Spotipy, Spotify data documentation, nested dictionaries, Git commands, and front/back-end development.

 Thomas: One big thing I learned was to trust in my team members.
 I tend to want to go over every line and understand everything, but there was no time to do that here.
 I was blown away by how well we worked together, considering I had never met any of them before.
 I'd love to work with them again!

-Vince: The most valuable thing I learned from this Hackathon was how to use git.
+Vince: The most valuable thing I learned from this hackathon was how to use Git.
 I can do the basics now!
 (Thanks Tommy)

 ## What's next for You-tify?